edwardlie/EcommerceProject/README.md

 docker stop id-of-container

 To build image:
-1) Make sure your .jar is build, to do so, do a mvn clean install docker build -t docker-shop . (the period means current directory so make sure you are in the right directory)
+1) Make sure your .jar is built, to do so, do a mvn clean install THEN docker build -t docker-shop . (the period means current directory so make sure you are in the right directory)